Here is What to Know Beyond Why Cadence Design Systems, Inc. (CDNS) is a Trending Stock

-Cadence Design Systems (CDNS) is one of the stocks most watched by Zacks.com visitors lately.
-So, it might be a good idea to review some of the factors that might affect the near-term performance of the stock.
+Cadence Design Systems (CDNS) has been one of the most searched-for stocks on Zacks.com lately.
+So, you might want to look at some of the facts that could shape the stock's performance in the near term.

 Although media reports or rumors about a significant change in a company's business prospects usually cause its stock to trend and lead to an immediate price change, there are always certain fundamental factors that ultimately drive the buy-and-hold decision.